Influence of sea level rise, storm sequencing and beach recovery on sediment transport and beach resilience

 Description of Research

-Being continuously exposed to the energy of the incoming waves, beaches present highly dynamic natural sites.
-For many years, research efforts have been made to study the morphodynamic behaviour of beaches.
-However, changes in the environment caused by human activities, such as climate change or the changing use of the coastal area, have increased the beach vulnerability and require further, adapted studies.
+Beaches present natural barriers against the ocean wave impact and inundation.
+For many years, research efforts have been made to study the morphodynamic behaviour of beaches with a primary focus on the erosive impact of individual storms on beaches.
+However, changes in the environment, such as climate change or the changing use of the coastal area, lead to differing coastal impacts and require further, adapted studies.

-Based on numerical studies combined with new detailed large-scale experimental data, this PhD project aims to provide further fundamental knowledge about beach morphodynamics in response to periodic storms and recovery processes.
-This knowledge will not only extend the understanding of the existing morphodynamic processes but it will also help to improve morphodynamic modelling of beaches for a better assessment of coastal risks.
+Based on new large-scale experimental data and high-resolution field measurements, this PhD project aims to provide further fundamental knowledge about beach morphodynamics in response to periodic storms and recovery processes.
+This knowledge will extend the understanding of the existing morphodynamic processes and feedback and it will ultimately be important for a better assessment of coastal risks.

 Sonja holds an MSc degree in Environmental Engineering from RWTH Aachen University, Germany.
-The research for her MSc thesis she carried out at Imperial College London with Dr Jose Alsina investigating the evolution of beach profiles based on large-scale experimental data.
+During her MSc programme she spent study and research periods at Politecnico di Torino, Italy, and Tsinghua University Beijing, China.
+The research for her MSc thesis she carried out at Imperial College London with Dr José Alsina studying large-scale morphodynamic data on beach profile evolution.

 PhD Candidate - Fluid Mechanics